 - Reproduce the problem you're debugging.

-- When the problem has been reproduced, exit Firefox and look for the generated log file, which you can find at
+- When the problem has been reproduced, exit Firefox and look for the generated log files, which you can find at

 Mac OS X